Wondering how to budget? Building a Budget that Works is an easy to follow workbook designed to make your money work for you.

 “Separate funds for variable (or discretionary) expenses.”

-Build a Budget that Works will be released on September 26, 2014 at TheBudgetMama.com.
+Build a Budget that Works is available at Jessi’s website.

 Just getting started?
 Read Jessi’s first book for free: The Four Basic Steps to Budgeting; A Step by Step Guide.